TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 The `<guides>` tag
 ==================

-Is used for configuration during parsing and rendering.
+It is used for configuration during parsing and rendering.
 Most available settings are predefined in the rendering chain supplied by the :ref:`TYPO3 Rendering Container <rendering-docs>`.